About Us

 Does the plant use toxic chemicals and are the fumes dangerous?

-The products at the plant are put through common audited and certified processes for meat rendering.
+The products at the plant are put through commonly audited and certified processes for meat rendering.
 The process is driven largely through heat rather than chemicals.
 All activities on site are regulated by the EPA and careful management measures are in place to ensure the plant is safe.
 The only ‘fumes’ released by the plant are steam.
 There are no toxic fumes.

 What else is being done to ensure regulations are met?